jdeath/CheckRoyalCaribbeanPrice/README.md

 currencyOverride: 'DKK'
 ```

 To only alert when a price drop meets a minimum savings threshold, set minimumSavingAlert.
-If not set, alerts trigger on any price drop as before.
 For items priced per night/per day, the threshold compares against the total savings per item across the cruise.
+Use case is prices change fluctuate and not worth it to you for cance/rebook.
+If not set or set to 0.00, alerts trigger on any price drop as before.
 ```
-minimumSavingAlert: 50.00
+minimumSavingAlert: 2.00
 ```